-- 1. Press MENU > BANK 1 > START/STOP. - 2.
-Use the Bank knob to select the bank that the custom control you want to record will be stored on. - 3.
+- Press MENU > BANK 1 > START/STOP.
+Click Navigation Menu > Custom Control > Editor (Beta). - 2.
+Use the Bank knob to select the bank that the custom control you want to record will be stored on.
+Click Bank X to select the bank that the custom control you want to record will be stored on. - 3.
 Use the CC knob to select the custom control that you want to record to, or select the custom control on the bus directly.
-If the custom control already has a macro recorded, an \ is shown next to the number. - 4.
-Press Record Start to start recording. - Insert the events you want to record.
+If the custom control already has a macro recorded, an is shown next to the number.
+Click the custom control to select the custom control that you want to record to.
+If the custom control already has a macro recorded, the name of the custom control is shown in the list. - Press Record Start to start recording.
+Click Record. - Insert the events you want to record.
 These can include source selections, key types, transitions, and menu selection, for example.
-Special functions can also be inserted.

-Each custom control can have a maximum of 998 events, plus the End event.

-6. Press Record Stop to finish recording.
+Special functions can also be inserted. - Each custom control can have a maximum of 998 events, plus the End event. - 6.
+Press Record Stop to finish recording.
+Press Stop Recording to finish recording.

-Tip: Press CANCEL if you do not want to store your changes to the custom control.
+Tip: Press CANCELCancel if you do not want to store your changes to the custom control.